The Industrialization of Software

 Something is already shifting.

 Kenya’s National AI Strategy (2025-2030) makes education a priority by embedding AI literacy across primary, secondary, and higher education.
 Tunisia’s AI Roadmap focuses on awareness, skills, and infrastructure.
-Morocco has allocated 50 million dirhams to the Al-Khawarizmi programme to fund AI research, and created its first national research institute dedicated to artificial intelligence.
+Morocco allocated 50 million dirhams to the Al-Khawarizmi programme to fund 45 AI research projects, and has since created its first national research institute dedicated to artificial intelligence.

-Rwanda’s New Generation Academy - the country’s first accredited institution for software programming and embedded systems - launched in late 2024.
+Rwanda’s New Generation Academy - the country’s first accredited institution for software programming and embedded systems - opened its doors in late 2025.
 In Nigeria, Data Science Nigeria provides intensive training across both Anglophone and Francophone regions.
-South Africa, Kenya, and Nigeria now comprise 62% of recognized AI degree programs in Africa.
+And according to one analysis, South Africa, Kenya, and Nigeria comprise 62% of recognized AI degree programs in Africa.

 But challenges remain stark.
-In Kenya, 65% of schools lack internet connectivity.
+Kenya’s own AI strategy lists the baseline plainly: 65% of schools lack internet connectivity.
 In other parts of Africa, researchers note that universities “are not really ready to adopt AI policies due to lack of material, curriculum updating, and teachers’ training.”

 Meanwhile, Columbia Engineering in the US is reworking its programming curriculum.
 Now students spend time assessing the quality of AI-generated code, learning to evaluate correctness, efficiency, and design.
-The focus, as one professor put it, is not so much on “using AI to write code” as it is “using AI to improve code.”
+The focus is shifting from using AI to write code toward using AI to understand and improve it.

 Notice what’s happening across all these contexts?
 The emphasis is moving from “learn this specific technology” to “learn how to learn, evaluate, and adapt.”